topst-development/Documentation/TOPST-VCP/Hardware/Periperals/Key Connector.md

 </h1>

-This is a standard 20-pin/2 mm connector to connect an external key function.
+J10D1 is a standard 20-pin/2 mm connector to connect an external key function.
 If you want to use other switch functions, a key sub-board should be developed first.

 Figure 1.1 shows the appearance of key connector (J10D1).